de-jcup/winfoom/README.md

 Now you should have the generated executable *jar* file under the *target* directory.

 ## Run Winfoom
-> 👉 Note: Winfoom only works on Windows OS!

-The prepackaged `winfoom.zip` contains a single executable file: `launch.bat`.
+The prepackaged `winfoom.zip` contains the following executable files: `launch.bat`.

-Available commands:
-* `launch.bat` launches the application using the bundled JRE.
+* `launch.bat` launches the application (Windows systems)
-* `launch.bat --debug` launches the application using the bundled JRE in debug mode.
+* `launchGui.bat` launches the application in graphical mode (Windows systems)
-* `launch.bat --systemjre` launches the application using your system JRE - you'll need a JRE v.11 (at least).
-* `launch.bat --debug --systemjre`  launches the application using your system JRE in debug mode.
+* `launch.sh` launches the application (Linux/Macos systems)
+* `foomcli.bat` manages the application (Windows systems)
+* `foomcli.sh` manages the application (Linux/Macos systems)

+On Windows systems, Winfoom can be launched by double-click on `launchGui.bat` or from the command prompt:

+`launch`

+or, to run it in debug mode:

+`launch --debug`

+or, to run it in the graphical mode:

+`launch --gui`

+On Linux/Macos systems, there is no graphical mode available.
+Make sure the `*.sh` files are executable.
+To run Winfoom, execute in a terminal:

+`./launch.sh`

+or, to run it in debug mode:

+`./launch.sh --debug`

-Winfoom can be launched with modified system or user parameters like this:
+Winfoom can be launched with modified Java and system parameters by defining the environment variable `FOOM_ARGS`.
+For example:

-`launch.bat "-Dsocket.soTimeout=10" "-Dconnection.request.timeout=60"`

-> 👉 Note:The above command only works with Windows Command Prompt (not Windows Powershell)

-The fastest way to run Winfoom is by double-click on `launch.bat` file.
+`FOOM_ARGS=-Dsocket.soTimeout=10 -Dconnection.request.timeout=60`

+> 👉 Note: It's a good idea to add the Winfoom's directory to the PATH environment variable.

 ## Winfoom's logs
 The application log file is placed under `<user.home.dir>/.winfoom/logs` directory.

 ## Configuration
 ### User settings

+#### The graphical mode (Windows only)
 Winfoom has a graphical user interface that allows configuration.

 The first thing to select is the proxy type: